shub39/Reflect/README.md

 - [ ] Notification reminders
 - [ ] Customisations

+> [!NOTE]
-If you are interested in collaborating, discussing or becoming a beta tester, ping me at telegram or discord `@shub39`
+> If you are interested in collaborating, discussing or becoming a beta tester, ping me at telegram or discord `@shub39`

 ## ✨ Screenshots ✨